 Another wedding or christening keepsake are handkerchiefs edged in Torchon lace.
 These beautiful silks help create heirlooms to mark such important family occasions.

-The ring pillow in the picture opposite, a wonderful keepsake to hand down to future generations, was beautifully worked in 90/3 Twisted Gloss Silk by Kim Mudge.
+The ring pillow in the picture below, a wonderful keepsake to hand down to future generations, was beautifully worked in 90/3 TWISTED GLOSS SILK by Kim Mudge.